Chaired by Callum Chomczuk, national director of CIH Scotland and chair of the Scottish Housing Day 2025 working group

 |

-senior Lecturer in social policy & housing, University of Stirling
+professor in housing & social policy, University of Stirling

-Dr McKee is Director of the Housing Studies Programme at the University of Stirling and an editor of the journal Housing Studies.
-She was previously Director of the St Andrew’s Centre for Housing Research (2014-18) and Chair of the UK Housing Studies Association (2014-15).
-Dr McKee has researched and published widely on the private rented sector, with a particular interest in the experiences of young people and low-income groups.
+Professor McKee is Director of the postgraduate Housing Studies Programme at the University of Stirling.
+Prior to joining Stirling, she was Director of the St Andrew's Centre for Housing Research (2014-18).
+Kim has researched and published widely on housing inequalities, and has a longstanding interest in community ownership of social housing in the Scottish context.

 While housing is at the heart of any community, we all need more than just that.
 How are local people and statutory services working to improve communities, neighbourly relations and wellbeing across all of our communities?